storybookjs/react-native/MIGRATION.md

 ### Create React App preset

 You can now move to the new preset for [Create React App](https://create-react-app.dev/).
-The in-built preset for Create React App will be deprecated with Storybook 6.0.
+The in-built preset for Create React App will be disabled in Storybook 6.0.

-Simply install [@storybook/preset-create-react-app](https://github.com/storybookjs/presets/tree/master/packages/preset-create-react-app) and it will be used automatically.
+Simply install [`@storybook/preset-create-react-app`](https://github.com/storybookjs/presets/tree/master/packages/preset-create-react-app) and it will be used automatically.

 ## From version 5.1.x to 5.2.x